 A WV client and server must support at least one transport binding, either WSP or HTTP or HTTPS or SMS.
 The server support for WSP can be implemented by using a WAP Gateway in front of the server and then use HTTP communication between the WAP Gateway and the WV server.
-The support for CIR is recommended to avoid polling in case of the WSP, HTTP or HTTPS bindings.
+The CIR channel is mandatory for all data channel transport bindings except the SMS binding.